1. Home

 The newly introduced to_pdf feature also lets developers export the Excel Workbook/Sheets to the PDF file.
 This function helps business users who do not have Microsoft Office installed can still be able to open the PDF report file.

-At the same time, the Refinitiv Data Platform (RDP) Libraries let developers rapidly access Refinitiv Platform content with a few lines of code that easy to understand and maintain.
-Developers can focus on implement the business logic or analysis data without worry about the connection, authentication detail with the Refinitiv Platforms.
+At the same time, the Data Library for Python let developers rapidly access the Data Platform content with a few lines of code that easy to understand and maintain.
+Developers can focus on implement the business logic or analysis data without worry about the connection, authentication detail with the Platforms.

-The integration between Refinitiv APIs and xlwings is not limited to only RDP Libraries.
-Any Refinitiv APIs that support Python programming language such as Eikon Data API (Eikon Data API-xlwings article), or RKD API, or DataStream Web Service - Python can work with xlwings library using the same concept and code logic as this RDP Libraries notebook examples.
+The integration between LSEG APIs and xlwings is not limited to only the Data Library.
+Any LSEG APIs that support Python programming language such as Data API (Data API-xlwings article), or RKD API, or DataStream Web Service - Python can work with xlwings library using the same concept and code logic as this Data Library notebook examples.